codersforcauses/practical_software_engineering_practices_Winter_2023/README.md

 Now that we have created our branch, it is time we checkout(switch to) that branch so we can edit code!

-4. to change to the branch created, Run:
+5. To change to the branch created, Run:

 ```
 git checkout <name of your branch>
 ```

-5. Let push your newly created branch to github by running:
+6. Let push your newly created branch to github by running:

 (name of remote will be origin for today)